nmlgc/tupblocks/README.md

 project_src += PROJECT.glob("*.cpp")

--- Turn the `USERNAME` environment variable into a C macro named `BUILDER` and -- write its value to a header file. tup.import("USERNAME") project_src.extra_inputs += Header("obj/config.h", {
+-- Turn the `USERNAME` environment variable into a C macro named `BUILDER` and -- write its value to a header file.
+If the environment variable and macro name -- were identical, you can use EnvHeader() as a shorthand that doesn't require -- tup.import(). tup.import("USERNAME") project_src.extra_inputs += Header("obj/config.h", {
 	BUILDER = (USERNAME .. ""),
 })
+-- project_src.extra_inputs += EnvHeader("obj/config.h", { BUILDER })

 -- Right now, rule function outputs must be merged using `+`, not `+=`. project_obj = (